Support for care workers who are required to self-isolate or stay off work to protect the people they care for.

 Self-isolation support scheme

-You can apply for this scheme if you are eligible.
-However, you must not try to claim from both schemes for the same absence.
+You must not try to claim from both schemes for the same absence.
 This will be regarded as fraud.

 There must be no overlap.
 This would be a duplicate payment.
 It is your responsibility to make sure you only apply to one scheme at a time.
 You must notify your employer if you plan to change from one scheme to the other.

 The same process must be followed for agency staff.